uxdxdev/uxdxdev.github.io/content/blog/designing-cli-tools/index.md

 excerpt: A Command-Line Interface (CLI) is a way to interact with a program installed on a computer through a terminal interface.
 Typically these programs receive input via lines of text and will run processes based on this input.
 ---

+> A Command-Line Interface (CLI) is a way to interact with a program installed on a computer through a terminal interface.
+Typically these programs receive input via lines of text and will run processes based on this input.

 With a Graphical User Interface (GUI) a user can interact with buttons, menus, dropdowns, radio buttons, etc. A Command-Line Interface (CLI) is different in that a user will typically type commands as lines of text into a terminal shell which are then interpreted to perform some action.
 Some examples of terminal shells are [Z Shell](https://en.wikipedia.org/wiki/Z_shell) or [Bash](<https://en.wikipedia.org/wiki/Bash_(Unix_shell)>), and some examples of CLI tools are [NPM](https://docs.npmjs.com/about-npm) or [Yarn](https://yarnpkg.com/).

 ## Orca